NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsP.clean.rst

 | Location |  PEX                                                              |
 +----------+-------------------------------------------------------------------+

- This command re-installs the keywords provided as part of PEX and can help overcome the problem of other toolkits re- defining PEX keywords.
+This command re-installs the keywords provided as part of PEX and can help overcome the problem of other toolkits re-defining PEX keywords.

 **CROSS-REFERENCE**